 During November 2022, the Company signed a deed of variation with the University of Newcastle for the research and development of the Saliva Glucose Biosensor.
-The Company agreed to pay the University of Newcastle \$847,021 of which \$847,021 remains payable as of March 31, 2023.
+The Company agreed to pay the University of Newcastle \$847,021, of which \$847,021 remains payable as of June 30, 2023.

 The Company has no material purchase commitments.
-For commitments on leases, refer to Note 13.
+For commitments under non-cancellable leases, refer to Note 12.